Twitch Plays Pokémon: Viewership

 Launched on 12 February 2014 as a "proof of concept", the stream was relatively inactive for the first day and a half of playing.
 However, the stream quickly went viral after that, reaching a total viewership of around 175,000 by 14 February (when players managed to beat the first of eight Gym leaders).
 By 17 February, the channel had reached over 6.5 million total views.
 By 20 February, the channel had over 17 million total views, and was averaging concurrent viewership between 60 and 70 thousand viewers with at least 10% participating.
 By then, the players had managed to catch 12 different species of Pokémon, and made it past the fourth gym.
 On the completion of Red, the channel had reached 36 million total views, with a peak concurrent viewership of 120,000, and an estimated 658,000 had participated.
-The Red stream was eventually recognized by the Guinness World Records for having "the most participants on a single-player online videogame" with 1,165,140.
+The Red stream was eventually recognized by the Guinness World Records for having "the most users to input a command to play a live streamed videogame" with 1,165,140.
 The large amount of activity on the stream resulted in "enormous (and unforeseen) stress" on Twitch's chat system, requiring the site's engineers to move the stream's chat to a higher-capacity server normally used during major e-sports events, while working on improving the infrastructure's scalability.
 The developer himself said, "I didn't think it was going to be this popular, I thought it would gain only a small group of dedicated viewers and many others would check it out briefly before moving on to other things.
 It's overwhelming how popular it has become."